A culinary education for the home kitchen — from fond to flame

 • 1 tbsp cashew butter

-1. Add oat milk and mint leaves to blender.
-Blend 10 seconds to break down mint.
+1. Blend oat milk and mint leaves for 10 seconds to break down the mint.

-2. Add frozen banana, protein powder, cacao, and cashew butter.
+2. Add frozen banana, protein powder, cacao, cashew butter, and ice.
+Blend until smooth and thick.

 What You're Practicing